JuliaRheology/RHEOS.jl/docs/src/index.md

-# RHEOS.jl Documentation
+# RHEOS.jl

-RHEOS, an abbreviation of Rheology Open Source, is a Julia package which provides tools for analysis of rheology data and generation of new viscoelastic models.
-It features a large array of standard and fractional linear viscoelastic models - new ones can be easily added by the user.
-It can also be used as an educational tool to demonstrate the qualitative behaviour of various viscoelastic models.
+## Overview

+RHEOS, an abbreviation of Rheology Open Source, is a software package written in the Julia programming language that provides tools for analyzing rheological data.
+Features include:

+- G'/G''/Frequency data can easily be fitted to a viscoelastic model

+- Many standard and fractional viscoelastic models have already been implemented within RHEOS new ones can easily be added by users

+- A fitted model can be used to predict the behaviour of the material under other loading conditions, enabling the fit/predict paradigm of model selection

+- Artificial loading conditions can be generated within RHEOS to better understand a model's response

-# Installation
+## Installation

 1. Install Julia, version 1.0.1
 2. From Julia REPL, enter pkg mode by pressing ```]```
+3. (Optional) Enable desired Project.toml environment
-3. Run the command ```add "https://github.com/JuliaRheology/RHEOS.jl"```
+4. Run the command ```add "https://github.com/JuliaRheology/RHEOS.jl"```

-# Program Structure